-Exporting data for Composite Deck Design
+Exporting data for use by the Composite Deck Designer (Ponti EC4)

-By using the Design> Export to Composite Deck Design... menu item relevant LUSAS model file and results data for a selected analysis and for pre-selected elements can be exported for use in the Steel and Composite Deck Designer software option.
+By using the Design> Export to Composite Deck Design... menu item relevant LUSAS model file and results data for a selected analysis and for pre-selected elements can be exported for use in the Steel and Composite Deck Designer (Ponti EC4) software option.
 In exporting the forces and moments LUSAS will use the Dataset name of the assigned geometric attribute to determine if the section is cracked (see below).
 The Analysis from which the geometric features are to be used must be specified in the Analysis selection dialog before the main export dialog is launched.